florian-ariasu/atomic-compact-suffix-tree/README.md

 ### Licence

 This project is licensed under the MIT Licence.
+See the [LICENCE](./LICENSE) file for further details.